Nidhisingh274/Fashion-Supply-Chain-Analytics--SQL/README.md

 # Fashion Supply Chain Analytics

-## Project Summary
+## Objective

-This project involves analyzing and optimizing the supply chain for a fashion and beauty products company using SQL.
 The objective is to uncover key insights that enhance sales and streamline operations by leveraging data-driven strategies to improve business performance and profitability.

 ## Tools Used